-Andrew Bacevich and Stephen Prothero explore question
+Live Chat: Andrew Bacevich and Stephen Prothero tonight at 7

 “Why is that up to us?”
-Prothero wonders, echoing Bacevich’s call in his book and in other writing for a more humble foreign policy.
+Prothero wonders, echoing Bacevich’s call in his book and other writing for a more humble foreign policy.

-In interviews, both men have said religious assumptions will always inform our thinking to some extent.
+In interviews, both men say religious assumptions will always inform our thinking to some extent.
 “Religion is pervasive—part of the human experience,” says Bacevich.
 While disclaiming expertise in religious matters, he says that when it comes to making policy, “we should exercise great care to avoid distorting or overstating religion’s role.”

 But by Prothero’s reckoning, it would be hard to overstate religion’s role in U.S. foreign policy, which “has for some time been informed by the view that Americans are God’s chosen people.”
 That’s not entirely a bad thing, he says, as the idea of “American exceptionalism” pushed the country at times toward justice.
 “But in recent times, this notion of a covenant between God and America has led us to imagine that God is on our side, no matter what we do.”